 Shelley Winters (1920-2006) was a hefty actress who appeared in such films as The Diary of Anne Frank (for which she won an Oscar) and The Poseidon Adventure.

 [Sung.]
-Gorgeous, gorgeous, who cares, there ain’t no rhyme for orgeous.
+Oranges, poranges, who cares, there ain’t no rhyme for oranges.

-A variation on the song “There Ain’t No Rhyme for Oranges,” which was performed on the Sid and Marty Krofft kids’ show H.R.
+A paraphrase of the song “There Ain’t No Rhyme for Oranges,” which was performed on the Sid and Marty Krofft kids’ show H.R.
 Pufnstuf.
 Sample lyrics: “Oranges, poranges/Who says!/Oranges, poranges/There ain’t no rhyme for oranges!”